disappearinjon/config-files/README.md

 * \*.terminal: Drag and drop into OS X Terminal

 #To Do
-* Makefile to hard-link files automagically
+* I'm sure I'll think of something